telerik/winforms-docs/controls/forms-and-dialogs/tabbedform/features/navigation.md

 ## Navigation

 When there is no enough space and not all tabs are visible, two buttons will appear.
-They will allow you to navigate trough the tabs and select the desired one.
+They will allow you to navigate through the tabs and select the desired one.

 >caption Figure 1: Tabs Navigation.